ZainRizvi/ZainRizvi.github.io/_drafts/using-custom-deep-learning-containers.md

      ---> 8cee7adcf9c3
     Successfully built 8cee7adcf9c3

+Note the id in the last line `Successfully built 8cee7adcf9c3`.
+That `8cee7adcf9c3` is a local image id, and it will be important when we want to push our image (a couple steps down).

 To push your image, you need a registry to push it to.
-Docker offers free registries you can use for public images at hub.docker.com.
+I'll give you instructions that put your registry on Docker Hub (which is free for public registries) but you can use whatever registry provider you prefer.
+For a Docker Hub registry you can go to hub.docker.com and create your public registry (do that now).
+You'll need to create an account first though if you don't have one already

 Before the push, make sure you're logged into docker from within the console:

 docker login --username zainrizvi --password-stdin

-Now to push we need to tell docker which image it should be pushing to our new registry
+Now to push we need to tell docker which image it should be pushing to our new registry.
+We do this by tagging the image we built with the path of our registry and add an optional tag (yeah, the overload of the word 'tag' is a bit annoying).

+Remember that image Id I told you to note earlier (mine was `8cee7adcf9c3`), now is when you need that.
+We'll tag that Id with the path to the repository we want to use:

+    docker tag 8cee7adcf9c3 zainrizvi/deeplearning-container-generic:latest

+If you run `docker images` you should now see an image with that repository and tag

+    > docker images
+    REPOSITORY                                         TAG                 IMAGE ID            CREATED             SIZE
+    zainrizvi/deeplearning-container-generic           latest              8cee7adcf9c3        4 minutes ago       6.26GB

+However, just because we've tagged the image doesn't mean it actually exists in the repository.
+We have to do a docker push to get it in there:

-    docker push zainrizvi/deeplearning-container-generic
+    > docker push zainrizvi/deeplearning-container-generic
     The push refers to repository [docker.io/zainrizvi/deeplearning-container-generic]
     3bc6581319d1: Pushed
     9460d92bb97d: Pushed